-Urban legends are the modern world’s answer to fairy tales.
 Both tell of dark and mysterious forces, always inexplicable, always lurking just out of sight.
 Satanic rituals.
 Aquatic monsters.
 Ships lost at sea in a specific, conveniently geometric area.

 And, of course, the New York sewer alligators.

 These beasts, so the stories go, were brought back to the city by rich New York families who’d made some poor buying decisions while on vacation in Florida.
 Once they tired of their new pets – or at least, realised quite how big and hungry they were going to get – the owners would flush them down the toilet.
-This, at least, is the main explanation given for how so many people claim to have spotted the beasts in New York, a city whose climate is far, far too cold for them.
+This, at least, is the main explanation given for how so many people claim to have spotted the beasts in New York, a city for which the climate is far, far too cold for them.

 As with many urban legends, the story persists because it actually seems to have a grain of truth to it.
 We can’t verify the tales of posh brats flushing innocent baby gators down toilets – but sightings, some verified, some probably made up, have been a feature of the city’s newspapers since the 1930s.